-23.3: SEATING ARRANGEMENTS: Both the announcer shall be seated directly at the ringside during the competition.
+25.3: SEATING ARRANGEMENTS: Both the timekeeper and the announcer shall be seated directly at the ringside during the competition.

-RULE 24: THE RING
+RULE 26: THE RING

-24.1: SPECIFICATIONS: In all competitions, the ring shall conform to the following requirements:
+26.1: SPECIFICATIONS: In all competitions, the ring shall conform to the following requirements:

-24.1.1: MEDIA: Photographers, videographers and other media may stand on the floor at the either of neutral corners without impeding the Doctor's access to the ring stairs The Jury may provide permission to specific media personnel to stand on the ring apron.
+26.1.1: MEDIA: Photographers, videographers and other media may stand on the floor at either of neutral corners without impeding the Doctor's access to the ring stairs The Jury may provide permission to specific media personnel to stand on the ring apron.
 The media should never stand behind the Judges or in front of the Jury at any time during competition round breaks.

-24.1.2: SIZE: The minimum size shall be 4.9m (16') and the maximum size 6.1m (20') inside the line of the ropes.
-The ring shall not be less than 90 cm (2' 11") or more than 1.20 m (3' 11") above the ground.
+26.1.2: Size: The minimum size shall be 4.9 m (16') and the maximum size 6.1 m (20') inside the line of the ropes for in-house competitions.
+The minimum size shall be 6.1 m (20') inside the line of the ropes for all Single Shows.
+The ring shall not be less than 90 cm (2' 11'') or more than 1.20 m (3' 11'') above the ground.

-24.1.3: PLATFORM AND CORNER PADS: The platform shall be safely constructed, level and free from any obstructing projections and shall extend for 30 to 85cm (12" to 2' 9") outside the line of the ropes.
+26.1.3: PLATFORM AND CORNER PADS: The platform shall be safely constructed, level and free from any obstructing projections and shall extend for 30 to 85 cm (12" to 2' 9") outside the line of the ropes.
 It shall be fitted with four corner posts which shall be well padded or otherwise so constructed as to prevent injury to the athletes.
 The corner pads/posts should be arranged in the following way:

-Red in the nearer left-side of the Jury's table White in the far left-side corner of the Jury's table Blue in the far right-side of the Jury's table While in the near right corner of the Jury's table
+Red in the nearer left-side of the Jury's table White in the far left-side corner of the Jury's table Blue in the far right-side of the Jury's table While in the near right corner of the Jury's table the corner posts at 40cm, 70cm, 100 cm and 130 cm (15.7", 27.5", 39.25", 51.25") high respectively.
+The ropes shall be covered with a soft or smooth material.
+The rope shall be joined on each side, at equal intervals, by two pieces of closely textured canvas 3 to 4 cm wide.
+The pieces must not slide along the rope.

-24.1.4: FLOOR COVERING: The floor shall be covered with felt, rubber or other suitable (approved) material having the same quality of elasticity, not less than 1.5cm and not more than 2cm thick over which canvas shall be stretched and secured in place.
+26.1.4: FLOOR COVERING: The floor shall be covered with felt, rubber or other suitable (approved) material having the same quality of elasticity, not less than 1.5cm and not more than 2cm thick over which canvas shall be stretched and secured in place.
 The felt, from the rubber of other approved material and canvas shall cover the entire platform.